bytecodealliance/rfcs/accepted/benchmark-infrastructure.md

 We will need a frontend to present the benchmarking data that this infrastructure collects.
 Johnnie Birch and Andrew Brown of Intel have developed a prototype web-based frontend that records and plots performance of benchmark suites over time; this is the most likely candidate.

-As long as traffic is low enough, we can plan to use the benchmark-runner host(s) as web hosts as well in order to serve this UI.
-Alternately, if hosting performance becomes an issue, we could design a static/pregenerated-page workflow wherein the runners upload data to a git repository and static data is served from GitHub Pages (or another static host).
+We hope to initially work out a static-file / client-side solution, which would allow us maximal flexibility in hosting configuration.
+For example, the benchmarking infrastructure could upload the latest data to a Git repository, to be served by GitHub Pages.
+We do not anticipate the need for a full database-based backend, and if data becomes large enough then we can segment the static data (JSON) files and download selectively.

-Initially, we can populate the database for this UI with manually-initiated benchmarking runs on the benchmarking machines.
+Initially, we can populate the data for this UI with manually-initiated benchmarking runs on the benchmarking machines.

 ## Step 3: Set up GitHub-integrated benchmark runner automation